zainzahid/vidly-aspnet-mvc/README.md

 # Vidly

-Vidly is a Video Rental Application which allow its Members to record rentals for available movies its customers.
+Vidly is a Video Rental Application which allow its Members to record rentals of available movies for customers.

 ## Description